-Terminating a car lease early may or may not impact your credit – it really depends on the circumstances of the termination and the details of your contract.
-Some lenders are more willing to negotiate than others, and it’s in your best financial interest to broker a deal that protects your credit rating from damage.
+Terminating a car lease early may or may not impact your credit.
+Ultimately, it depends on the circumstances of the termination and the details of your contract.
+Some lenders are more willing to negotiate than others.
+With that in mind, it is in your best financial interest to broker a deal that protects your credit rating from damage.

 Defaulting on Your Lease